-• Property and Casualty ("P&C") - Our P&C segment operates its business through two primary distribution channels: agency and affinity.
-Our agency channel focuses primarily on writing standard and sub-standard auto coverage through our network of over 19,000 independent agents.
-In our affinity channel, we partner with over a dozen affinity groups and membership organizations to deliver insurance products tailored to the needs of our affinity partners' members or customers under our affinity partners' brand name or label, which we refer to as selling on a "white label" basis.
-A primary focus of a number of our affinity relationships is providing recreational vehicle coverage, of which we believe we are one of the top writers in the U.S.

-• Accident and Health ("A&H") - Our A&H segment was formed in 2012 to provide accident and non-major medical health insurance products targeting our existing insureds and the anticipated emerging market of uninsured or underinsured employees.
-Through six recent acquisitions of both carriers and general agencies, including VelaPoint, LLC, our call center general agency, and National Health Insurance Company, a life and health insurance carrier established in 1979, we have assembled a multi-pronged distribution platform that includes direct-to-consumer marketing through our call center agency, selling through independent agents, wholesaling insurance products through large general agencies/program managers and, through our affinity relationships, worksite marketing through employers.
+- Property and Casualty ("P&C") Our P&C segment operates its business through two primary distribution channels: agency and affinity.
+Our agency channel focuses primarily on writing standard, preferred and nonstandard auto coverage and homeowners and umbrella coverage through our network of approximately 19,000 independent agents.
+In our affinity channel, we partner with a number of affinity groups and membership organizations to deliver insurance products tailored to the needs of our affinity partners' members or customers under our affinity partners' brand name or label, which we refer to as selling on a "white label" basis.
+A primary focus of a number of our affinity relationships is providing recreational vehicle coverage, of which we believe we are one of the top writers in the U.S. - Accident and Health ("A&H") Our A&H segment was formed in 2012 to provide accident and non-major medical health insurance products targeting our existing insureds and the anticipated emerging market of uninsured or underinsured employees.
+Through a number of recent acquisitions of both carriers and general agencies, including VelaPoint, LLC, our call center general agency, National Health Insurance Company, a life and health insurance carrier established in 1979, and Euro Accident Health & Care Insurance Aktiebolag ("EuroAccident"), our European group life and health insurance managing general agent, we have assembled a multi-pronged distribution platform that includes direct-to-consumer marketing through our call center agency, selling through independent agents, wholesaling insurance products through large general agencies/program managers and, through our affinity relationships, worksite marketing through employers.

-For our gross premium written and net income attributable to NGHC by segment, see Note 25, "Segment Information" in the notes to our consolidated financial statements.
+For our gross premium written and net income attributable to NGHC by segment, see Note 26, "Segment Information" in the notes to our consolidated financial statements.